 Playtime Project just wrapped up back to school programming for the young children in our programs, including handing out backpacks with school supplies and hosting parties to generate excitement for the upcoming school year.
-One of those backpacks we set aside for an extra special student; Playtime alum, Kamari Felton.
+We set aside one of those backpacks for an extra-special student: Playtime alum, Kamari Felton.

 * * * *

 Kamari remembers when he learned about Playtime’s Teen Program at the DC General mega-shelter.
 He was living on the fourth floor with his mother and brothers when he looked out the window and saw young people playing football.
 He loved sports, so he went outside to join.
 Afterwards, he spoke with Playtime volunteers, including some that he keeps in touch with to this day.
 Kamari told us, "I’ve always been a quiet person and the Teen Program helped me not be as antisocial.
 I never felt uncomfortable.
 They made me feel comfortable.”
 Kamari recounted many fond memories of Playtime’s field trips during that critical time in his life: seeing “Black Panther” in a theater, playing laser tag, Halloween parties, college tours.
 Throughout it all, he was building his own village, a network of social capital that he would tap into long after the shelter closed.

 Between spending his formative years in the notorious shelter and being bullied in high school, the Teen Program provided relief.
 Still, life at DC General was taxing.
 Kamari recalls, “As the oldest child, it was hard to see [my mom] go through that.
 I did my best to help my little brothers.
 I saw how people living in the shelter deteriorated.”
 Kamari wanted to go to college right after high school, but chose to put it off so he could work to help his mom and brothers.
 Later, while living in transitional housing, he received help from counselors, his case manager, and Leah Gage, a former Playtime volunteer, with applications, interviewing, references, campus visits, and all that goes into applying to college.